ThinkLoveShare/sources/content/hacking/reverse_xsshell.en.md

 # Limitations

-- You still need an xss little restrictions (use eval, long payload, ...)
+- You still need an xss with little restrictions (use eval, long payload, ...)
 - The reverse xsshell can be blocked on its way back by a firewall / proxy / SOP / CSP / ...
 - Blocking actions (alert, prompt, redirect, ...) will break the current shell (trig xss again!)

 # Appendix

-Once again, after spending some time playing arount with a new idea, I start googling it and...
+Once again, after spending some time experimenting a new idea, I start google it and...
 Well, it's not _really_ something new.
 It's just about re-discovering [what others found before](https://github.com/raz-varren/xsshell).
 That being said, I love one-liners and keeping things as simple as possible, so it's not the same-same.. :)

 <img class="img_big" src="/hacking/reverse_xsshell/same_but_different.gif" alt="same_but_different">